dlvoy/base-plate-outliner/README.md

 1. **Image Loading**: The script loads the PNG image and converts it to grayscale
 2. **Thresholding**: Pixels are classified as "inside" (dark, value < threshold) or "outside" (light, value >= threshold)
 3. **Rectangle Decomposition**: A greedy algorithm decomposes the shape into rectangular regions, attempting to minimize the number of baseplates needed
+4. **Edge Processing** (optional): When `--edge` is used, the shape is split into edge and interior regions using morphological erosion with 8-connectivity (ensuring uniform thickness in all directions including diagonals)
+5. **Border Generation** (optional): When `--border` is used, a border is created around the outside of the shape with precise millimeter positioning and sizing.
+The border uses an optimized merging algorithm to minimize the number of cubes while maintaining exact mm dimensions
-4. **OpenSCAD Generation**: The script generates an OpenSCAD file with properly positioned `machineblock()` calls for each rectangle
+6. **OpenSCAD Generation**: The script generates an OpenSCAD file with properly positioned `machineblock()` calls for baseplates, and `cube()` calls for interior fill and borders
-5. **Debug Mode** (optional): When enabled with `--debug`, each baseplate receives a unique random color.
+7. **Debug Mode** (optional): When enabled with `--debug`, each baseplate receives a unique random color.
 The colors maintain the same saturation and lightness as the default yellow (#EAC645) but vary in hue, making it easy to distinguish individual baseplates in the rendered model

 ## Creating Test Images